mikehibbett/lplc-rad/README.md

   4. Design a 3D enclosure for it
   5. Detect the radiation from a banana

-  Steps 2 - 5 are optional and may be filled in later
+  Steps 2 - 5 are optional and may be filled in later.